Train for strength, speed and mental toughness

 CrossFit workouts are designed to build total-body fitness by combining strength training, cardio, and functional movement in high-intensity formats.
 Whether you're hitting a WOD (Workout of the Day), tackling benchmark workouts like “Fran” or “Murph,” or scaling your way through Olympic lifts and bodyweight circuits, these sessions challenge both your physical and mental limits.
 The result?
 Improved strength, work capacity, mobility, and resilience: whether you're a competitive athlete or just training to become harder to kill.

-Workout 1 Crossfit (Strength & conditioning)
+Workout 1 Crossfit (Strength & Conditioning)

 Running